 - Insurance starts on your India departure and ends on your Schengen exit.

 When plans are straightforward, a round trip is the tidy answer that keeps your application moving.
-For added flexibility, opt for a dummy ticket version that allows unlimited changes.

 Open-Jaw Or Multi-City: Enter Denmark, Exit Another Schengen Capital